Franck-Dernoncourt/NeuroNER/install_mac.md

 python3.5 -m spacy download en
 ```

-To install BRAT (optional, you just need it if you want to easily change or view the annotations):
+To install BRAT (optional, you just need it if you want to easily create, change or view the annotations):

 ```
 mkdir brat